wfordh/higgins_site_hydeout/_drafts/travels-and-2021-mlb-draft.md

 ## Hawai'i

+We took a trip to the Big Island with my partner's family and it was incredible.
+Her family has two young children in it so we largely did our own thing during the day and met back up with them in the evening.

 # 2021 MLB Draft

 This is shaping up to be a weird draft thanks to all the oddities caused by the pandemic.
 There are some solid players in it, but this year does seem a bit weaker at the top than other years.
 In my unprofessional eyes, the top players in the draft are: